fanhuan/phyloRAD/README.md

 A package reconstructs phylogeny from RADseq data using alignment and assembly-free (AAF) method.

-This package includes executables from Phylokmer (Author: Jue Ruan) and PHYLIP (Author: Joe Felsenstein) and ReadsSelector (Author: Chengxi Ye).
+This package includes executables from Phylokmer (Author: Jue Ruan), PHYLIP (Author: Joe Felsenstein) and ReadsSelector (Author: Chengxi Ye).

 Requirements
 ------------